-Journalism is an academic study concerned with the collection and editing of news.
-Students in the Journalism course will receive a hands-on journalistic experience through print and digital media.
-The major content of the course will be learning how to write in the appropriate Associated Press (AP) Style.
-Students will be expected to be constantly writing in a method of developing journalism skills.
-In addition, the ability to reason, take notes, interview, and do research will be important aspects of the course.
-The largest aspect of this experience in news collection will result in the production of the school's yearbook through coverage of school activities and sporting events.
-Photography is a large portion of this class; although students are not required to have their own cameras, it is helpful.
-Because the yearbook and other elements of the class are self-supporting, students are expected to participate in fundraising by selling ads to local businesses and various other fundraisers.
+The photojournalism course is designed to provide a hands-on journalistic experience for students in grades 9-12, which results in the production of the school's yearbook and a literary newsletter through coverage of school activities and sporting events.
+Photography is a large portion of this course; although students are not required to have their own cameras, it is helpful.
+Because the yearbook and newsletter are self-supporting, students are expected to participate in fundraising by selling ads to local businesses and various other fundraisers.
 All students must be academically eligible as defined by the Virginia High School League.
-An "A/B" average in English from the previous school year is a prerequisite for the Journalism course.